 Giuliano proceeded to work on more projects after AFI, the most notable being GRANDMA'S HOUSE, which was an official selection at the 2018 Cleveland International Film Festival and was recently released online.

-He is currently in post production on his latest project, IN SOUND, WE LIVE FOREVER, and has multiple feature screenplays in various stages of development.
+He currently has multiple feature-length horror screenplays in various stages of development.